DallanQ/lotr_journeys_in_middle_earth/QA.md

 [can-you-use-success-abilities-that-produce-hits-mo](https://boardgamegeek.com/thread/2190818/can-you-use-success-abilities-that-produce-hits-mo)

-> For exemple, Battle Axe has a line that says that 2 successes produce 6 hits.
-Can I spend 4 successes for 12 hits?
-Seems really strong to me.
+> For example, the Battle Axe states that 2 successes produce 6 hits.
+Can I use 4 successes to achieve 12 hits?
+This seems quite powerful.
+I'm curious because some items, like the Staff, have duplicate lines (e.g., "1 success produces 2 hits" twice).
+If it’s possible to apply multiple hits to a single line, what’s the purpose of having these duplicate lines?
-> What makes me wonder is that there are a number of items that have doubles of the same line.
-For exemple, the Staff has 2 lines that say 1 success produces 2 hits.
-What would be the point if you can assign hits to a single line more than once?

-Each line can only be used once per test.
+Each line on the weapon card can be activated only once per test, so you can’t stack successes on a single line to multiply its effect.

 [hands-of-a-healer-question](https://boardgamegeek.com/thread/2850482/hands-of-a-healer-question)

-> Hands of a healer (herbalist 5) says "after a hero... discards damage..."
-> Does it means only face up damage or it can be facedown too?

-If it says "damage" then either, the various ways of preventing and removing damage will say "face down" if that is the only type they can remove.
-If there is no qualifier then either type (face up or face down) applies.

 [surrender-hopelessness-laceration](https://boardgamegeek.com/thread/3183335/surrender-hopelessness-laceration)

-> Surrender : "Keep this card faceup.
-If you would discard a faceup fear, flip it facedown instead."
-> a) To use the text of this card, must first play the ability to discard a faceup fear card (like Gift of Men) ?
-> b) If we play the ability that we could discard a faceup fear card (like Gift of Men) We must flip **Surrender** first and then we can discard the rest of the faceup fear cards ?

-a.
-Yes we must first play the ability to discard the faceup fear card

-b.
-Yes we flip surrender first.

-> Hopelessness :" Discard 2 preopared cards or suffer 2 facedown fear.
-Then discard this card."
-> a) Does this mean that if we have one prepared card and discard it, we have to sufffer one fear?
-> b) If we have two prepared cards , can we choose to discard one prepared card and suffer one fear or not discard any prepared card at all and suffer two fear ?

-a.
-No. If you do not have two cards to discard you cannot select that option at all and are forced to take 2 Fear.

-b.
-No. Your choice then is either discard two cards or suffer 2 Fear.
-You must pick one and can't go halvsies.

-> Laceration : "Flip 1 faceup.
-Then flip this card facedown."
-> a) Do we choose the card we faceup or is it chosen randomly?
-> b) Does the effect on the faceup card apply again, and if it was written to return the card facedown , do we facedown it again or it remains faceup?

-a.
-Yes.
-Any time you do anything with facedown Damage/Fear (flipping, discarding, etc.) it must be done randomly.
-You're never allowed to remember what facedown Damage/Fear cards are and use that to your advantage.

-b.
-Yes to most of that.
-If a card is flipped faceup it will once again trigger its text.
-If that text simply has it flip facedown again then it will do exactly that and you've lucked out.
-Remember though that Laceration will only flip facedown AFTER the card it flips has finished doing its thing.
-So if your only other card is a card that would flip Laceration faceup, you don't enter an infinite loop of the two cards flipping each other forever.

 [face-up-face-down-fear-and-damage](https://boardgamegeek.com/thread/2733762/face-up-face-down-fear-and-damage)

 > Is there a difference between face up fear/ damage and face down apart from face up potentially having effects?
-> if one damage/fear card tells you to “flip one face up then discard this card” but the one that gets flipped tells you to “flip this card face down” does it stay face up or face down?
+Addittionally, if one damage/fear card tells you to “flip one face up then discard this card” but the one that gets flipped tells you to “flip this card face down” does it stay face up or face down?

 Face up or down fear/damage still count as 1 damage each.
 Many effects can avoid or remove face-down damage or fear.
 Far fewer can remove face-up damage or fear.
 So it's important to make sure you follow the instructions of the app exactly when it deals you damage/fear.